A new foundation for the new Smashing Magazine

-As Vitaly put it, he was looking for a front-end developer whose work and code he can trust enough not to have to double-check the quality of that work afterwards.
+At that point, Vitaly told me that he was wanting to bring in a front-end developer whose work and code he can trust enough not to have to double-check the quality of that work afterwards.
 I was humbled to know I was the first person he thought of that met these qualifications.

 Vitaly briefed me of the project, and let me know that Dan was getting started with the design in June.
-I was still working on the COBI project at that time, which I finished working on mid-June.
-In the meantime, Dan was working on the design, and he got me involved in the discussion about it from the start.
-Even though I couldn't officially start before August, I was still in the loop of what was happening by following the design discussion and providing feedback in the Trello boards the team set to discuss the project.
+Thought I was still involved in the COBI development project at that time, Dan got me involved in the discussion about the redesign from the start.
+I was following the design discussion and providing feedback in the Trello boards the team set to discuss the project.

 Not only do the avatars have the same tilted square effect as the Smashing logo, but they also come with a very nice hover/focus animation effect as well:

 The tilted avatars were intially a part of Andy’s design mockups, and were ported into the new design because they beautifully conveyed the relationship between the magazine and the authors that contribute to its content and therefore its success.